 “Finding out about a genetic mutation can change your life, but it can also save it.
-That’s the kind of power this information holds.”
+That’s the kind of power this information holds.” — Dr. Sue Friedman, Founder of FORCE

 Our Mission and Vision

 BRCAinBC is a knowledge mobilization organization closing the information and support gap for individuals at high risk of hereditary cancer in British Columbia, with a focus on the BRCA gene mutations.
-We aim to drive positive change in healthcare systems impacting BRCA carriers and their loved ones through community capacity building and leveraging highly engaged, multi-sectoral partnerships.
+We aim to drive positive change in healthcare systems impacting BRCA carriers and their loved ones through building community capacity and leveraging highly engaged, multi-sectoral partnerships.

 Our vision is to reduce deaths from BRCA-driven cancers by 50% in the next 25 years.

 This will impact an estimated 47,500 British Columbians who carry a gene mutation but do not yet know it (Manchanda et al., Narod, Cancer Care Ontario).
-In accomplishing this goal, we will establish British Columbia as a national frontrunner in hereditary cancer care.

 We accomplish this mission by addressing barriers to the diagnosis through: